 Your design should be placed at least a few inches from each side of the shirt.
 The distance from the edge of the shirt will vary depending on the size of the garment.
 Personally, I like to measure for every project I do because I may want a larger or smaller design from certain projects.
 If you are looking for a general idea of what size designs you may need for different garments, check out this post on HTV sizes for different projects on the Expressions Vinyl blog.

 Finally, if you want to get a good idea of what size design will look perfect on your project without wasting any vinyl, then try this great tip from that EV post!
 Simply print out the design and place it on your project to get a clear visualization of the size.
+(The Baby Bear design used in the image below is Design Store ID 275299.)

 Step Two: Scale Design in Software, Cut, and Weed.